Senega officinalis: Commercial trade

-The root has economic value, so it is cultivated on a small scale, particularly in Japan, India, and Brazil.
+The root is cultivated on a small scale commercially, particularly in Japan, India, and Brazil.
 Until the 1960s, Canada was the largest exporter of the product, but there the root was collected from the wild.
 Most came from Saskatchewan and Manitoba.
-It is still wild-harvested today, and three quarters of the world's supply is taken from the wilds of the Interlake Region of Manitoba.
+Still wild-harvested, three quarters of the world's supply is taken from the wilds of the Interlake Region of Manitoba.
 Native peoples provide most of the labor, digging roots and selling them to drug companies.

 There is interest in turning the plant into a workable agricultural crop, especially in Canada.
 Overexploitation of the native plant is a concern, and there has been evidence of overharvest in some areas.
 At its peak in the year 1931, Canada exported about 781,000 pounds of dry senega root, which equals 2 million pounds of fresh plant.
 More yet was supplied to the domestic market.
 Today about 100,000 pounds of fresh plant are harvested annually from the wild in Canada.
 Herbal remedies are becoming popular again, and demand for senega grows an estimated 5% per year.
 The biggest importers of the Canadian product, as of the mid-90s, were Europe, Japan, and the United States.

 The Cree and Métis people are the main collectors of the wild plant.
 They reportedly earned US$3.50 per pound of dry root in 1993, and up to US$7.00 per pound in 1998.
 A government report noted the price was US$6.50-8.00 in 1995.
 The dry root brought C$28,000 per ton in 1997.
 In 1999, one company was selling bulk powdered senega for US$18 per pound.

 In cultivation the plant can be propagated by seeds or cuttings.
 The seeds require two months of cold stratification before use.
 A plant takes 4 years to produce a root large enough to harvest.
 The roots are dug up, washed, and dried, and about 160 roots yield one kilogram of senega.